apache/plc4x/THREAT-MODEL.md

 per the OPC UA spec (`BY-DESIGN: protocol-disclaimed`); separately, the broader OPC UA channel is moving to secure-by-default in SPI3 (see Q14/Q15).
 *(maps to §3 item 1, §9, §10 item 5)*

+**Shipped 2026-08-24 — question closed.** Discovery is still conducted with `NONE`, as the spec has it, but the driver no longer proceeds from it onto a channel weaker than the configured one, and a certificate learned during discovery is checked against the configured verifier rather than trusted for being the one that arrived.
+The remaining exposure — an on-path attacker rewriting advertised endpoints — is the protocol's, and §10 item 5 (disable `discovery`, configure `endpoint-host` / `endpoint-port`) is still the remedy.

 ### Wave 3 — wire-parser robustness, the most likely site of real findings